artoria-dev/data-science-lol/README.md

         page += 1

 Please note, this endpoint requires the divison of a tier as input.
-No apex tier has got a division, which is why we use 'I' as input.
+No apex tier has got a division, which is why we use 'I' (uppercase i) as input.

     Sidenote:
     Apex tiers include masters, grandmasters and challenger tiers.